Lazarusphp-core/SessionManager/Readme.md

 * injegration of SessionWriter classes

 ## What is the session manager.
-The Session manager is a Database driven
+The Session manager is a Database driven Session handler, storing all session data within a database allowing for more control.

 ## Installing Sessions Manager